yourAnswer-ch/Foundation/README.md

 # Libraries:

 ## Foundation.Hosting.Kestrel.CertBinding
-Configures Kestrel bindings and loads certificates from Azure KeyVault. [more](https://github.com/yourAnswer-ch/Foundation/tree/main/Libraries/Foundation.Hosting.Kestrel.CertBinding)
+Configures Kestrel bindings and loads certificates from Azure KeyVault. [see details](https://github.com/yourAnswer-ch/Foundation/tree/main/Libraries/Foundation.Hosting.Kestrel.CertBinding)

+## Foundation.Hosting.Info
+Writes log information to the console and log. [see details](https://github.com/yourAnswer-ch/Foundation/tree/main/Libraries/Foundation.Hosting.info)

 # Remarks:
 Currently all libraries are programmed in .net7.
 In principle they would also work with earlier ones.
 Support for earlier versions may be added later.